Img-Spy/watson/README.md

 ## ANFORA

-This work has beem financially supported by the MINECO/FEDER funded project "Análisis Forense Avanzado (ANFORA)" TEC2015-68734-R
+This work has been financially supported by the MINECO/FEDER funded project "Análisis Forense Avanzado (ANFORA)" TEC2015-68734-R